mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

-_Before we get started, I just want to reiterate the notices on the SvelteKit documentation site. **This technology is not yet suggested for use in production applications.** SvelteKit is still pre version 1.0 and so is constantly changing large parts of the framework; you can see the progress and upcoming changes on the
+_Before we get started, I just want to reiterate the notices on the SvelteKit documentation site. **This technology is not yet suggested for use in production applications.** SvelteKit is still pre version 1.0 and therefore constantly changing large parts of the framework; you can see the progress and upcoming changes on the
 [GitHub Discussions tab](https://github.com/sveltejs/kit/discussions?discussions_q=sort%3Atop)._

 ---

 With that warning out of the way, let’s create a new blank SvelteKit project.

-We’re going to skip typescript because, to quote Sweet Brown “Ain’t nobody got time for that”.
+We’re going to skip TypeScript because, to quote Sweet Brown, “Ain’t nobody got time for that”.
 The rest of it is fairly straightforward, we will create a new project with the command: